Skip to main content

 Considerations for Extended Therapy

 For men requiring Anastrozole for more than one to two years, comprehensive monitoring protocols become even more critical.
 This includes not only regular hormonal assays but also assessments of bone health through DEXA scans.
 The aim is to prevent iatrogenic complications while supporting the patient’s overall well-being.
-The potential for such as decreased libido, anxiety, or increased hematocrit also necessitates vigilant clinical oversight.
+The potential for side effects such as decreased libido, anxiety, or increased hematocrit also necessitates vigilant clinical oversight.

 The table below summarizes key hormonal changes observed with Anastrozole therapy in hypogonadal, subfertile men ∞